baileyherbert/envato.js/README.md

 #### Get prices for an item

 Return available licenses and prices for the given item ID.
+Throws an error if the item is not found.

 ```js
 let prices = await client.catalog.getItemPrices(123456);